QSet Class

 void QSet::swap(QSet<T> &other)

-Swaps set other with this set.
+Swaps this set with other.
 This operation is very fast and never fails.

 QSet<T> &QSet::unite(const QSet<T> &other)